Bifurcation curve detection with deflation for multiparametric PDEs: Numerical Results

 \section{Numerical Results}

 In this section, we discuss the performance of the proposed methodology for constructing bifurcation diagrams in general multiparametric settings.
-We start our analysis of the deflated arclength continuation on two benchmark problems, the Bratu equation and the Allen--Cahn equation, in both 1D and 2D spatial domains.
+We analyze the developed deflated arclength continuation on three benchmark problems of increasing complexity: starting from the Bratu and Allen--Cahn equations in 1D/2D spatial domains, and finally testing the methodology on the complex Rayleigh--Benard convection problem for both 2D and 3D cavities.
 Furthermore, we utilize the zigzag path-following strategy to detect bifurcation regions in two- and three-dimensional parametric spaces.

-The nature of the bifurcation differs across the two examples.
+The nature of the bifurcation differs among these examples.
 The Bratu equation exhibits a saddle-node bifurcation, while the Allen--Cahn equation undergoes a pitchfork bifurcation.
 Notably, already in the one-parameter setting, the Allen--Cahn equation is characterized by challenging multiple bifurcation points, where several bifurcating states arise at the same time, with even greater complexity in the two-parameter case.
+The Rayleigh--Bénard convection problem represents a considerably more challenging large-scale nonlinear PDE system, especially in $3D$ space, characterized by coupled velocity, pressure, and temperature fields and rich bifurcation structures in the Rayleigh--Prandtl parameter space.

-For both benchmark problems, we employ the wavelet collocation method \cite{kumar2024generalized,li2012numerical,shiralashetti2016efficient} for spatial discretization.
-However, we emphasize that the effectiveness of the proposed methodologies for constructing bifurcation diagrams and detecting bifurcation curves is independent of the discretization scheme used.
-In our implementation, we use 32 collocation points for the one-dimensional case and 64 points for the two-dimensional case, corresponding to the dimensionality of the nonlinear systems to be solved, which have been carried out in MATLAB utilizing the \textsc{fsolve} function.
+For the spatial discretization of the Bratu and Allen--Cahn benchmark problems, we employ the \textit{wavelet collocation method} described in Appendix~\ref{appendix1}.
+However, we emphasize that the proposed methodologies for bifurcation reconstruction and bifurcation curve detection are independent of the underlying discretization scheme.
+Indeed, for the Rayleigh--Bénard convection problem in Section \ref{sub_RBC}, we exploit the \text{Finite Element method}.
+The Bratu and Allen--Cahn computations are carried out in MATLAB using the \textsc{fsolve} routine, whereas the Rayleigh--Bénard simulations are performed in Python using FEniCSx \cite{baratta2023dolfinx}.
+This demonstrates the applicability and versatility of the proposed strategy across fundamentally different numerical discretization techniques and software environments.